Building time-surfaces by exploiting the complex volatility of an ECRAM memristor: Conclusion

 Recent developments in semiconductor technology have led to the design and creation of a new class of devices called memristors.
 It has been predicted that memristors will be used in the near future as the atomic component of more advanced and complex systems, which can provide performance superior to conventional transistor-based hardware \cite{williams08}.
-Deep learning architectures have extremely high power requirements, which are often addressed by offloading computation to distant servers.
-However, fully autonomous robots and drones will require low power AI processors to operate independently.
-The potential for memristors to implement neuromorphic architectures for AI has motivated a resurgence of interest in analog computing architectures.
-This resurgence of interest in neuromorphic computing has coincided with the development of new neuromorphic sensors, such as neuromorphic skin \cite{Osborneaat3818} and retinas \cite{5981834}, which have been evolving to fit robotic applications better.

-Memristors have been used to implement components of neuromorphic architectures.
-Because many memristors (RRAM \cite{wang2018learning}, PCM \cite{sebastian2018tutorial}, STT-MRAM \cite{grollier2016spintronic}, FeFET \cite{dutta2020supervised}) do not exhibit natural temporal dynamics, they have been used primarily for spatial integration of signals.
-This holds promise for improvements in hardware implementations of neuromorphic networks, which have been limited by the difficulty in efficiently modeling synaptic weights in silicon.
-However, because they have only been used to store the weights statically, they still require intricate circuitry to generate spike-based temporal dynamics.

-In this paper, we present a model of memristor that allows time-encoding.
-We focus on a subgroup of memristors, like the proposed Li$_\textbf{x}$WO$_\textbf{3}$ electrochemical memristor, which offers biological synapse-like dynamics like exponential decay and short term plasticity.
-This means that for the first time, we use the memristive device in the computation layer to provide the dynamic temporal integration necessary to emulate realistic synaptic processes.
-These will enable the implementation of realistic synapse dynamics, and thus the advent of a new generation of neuromorphic electronic robotic brains.

-We developed a model capturing the stochasticity of the electrochemical synapse.
-We used this model to implement a learning architecture based on the work of Lagorce et al. \cite{lagorce2016hots}, time surfaces, which are a widely used class of event-based feature descriptors.
-We further demonstrated their use in HOTS, a hierarchical network for event-based processing.
-The memristive dynamics were successfully used to learn a HOTS network and perform a recognition task.

-We demonstrated that the proposed method is robust to the intrinsic stochasticity of the electrochemical device, by studying the effect of the memristor noise on the recognition rate, the data representation, and the amount of information.
-When we compared an ideal noiseless network to the response of the modelled memristor, we found virtually no difference in the recognition rate and mutual information (Fig. \ref{fig:Noise}(a,f,g,h)), and only a minimal effect on cluster assignment [Fig. \ref{fig:Noise}(c,d,e)].
-Moreover, we showed that double exponential decays offers a computational edge over single exponential decays as used by the original HOTS paper.

-For concreteness, we have focused on one particular memristor, the Li$_\textbf{x}$WO$_\textbf{3}$ electrochemical memristor.
-However, similar temporal dynamic properties have been reported in other types of memristors \cite{ohno2011stpCBRAM,yang2013filRRAM,sharbati2018Elect,sun20182D}.
-This allows this work to be translated to other existing memristive technologies.
+In neuromorphic engineering, memristors are more commonly used as "static" synaptic weights for the spatial integration of signals.
+While the temporal dynamics of memristors are known in the literature, we still need to understand their computational properties better to be able to exploit them fully in practical scenarios.